 - the regulations of the chosen pension scheme.

-If a refund is possible in your situation, please refer to the website of Find Your Pension.
-In the relevant Pension ABC you will find the question "Can I claim for a refund?"
+If a refund is possible in your situation, please refer to the Pension Compass of the the European Tracking Service (ETS) Project.

 Transfer of pension entitlements is not possible in the statutory pension scheme due to the recognition of contribution periods (Social Coordination).